Travel, Stay and Culture training

 Transportation

 The cost of living in Australia for students also includes commuting around the cities.
-Mostly, if you are living far from your university you will have to travel a lot to reach your destination.
-But to manage these expenses you can avail some of the student discounts available for ten international students in the country.
+Mostly, if you are living far from your university, you will have to travel a lot to reach your destination.
+But to manage these expenses, you can avail yourself of some of the student discounts available for ten international students in the country.

-You can also choose to travel via public transport as the public transports are very well connected within the city and it is also very convenient.
+You can also choose to travel via public transport, as the public transport is very well connected within the city and is also very convenient.
 Taking a bus, or train or simply using a bicycle for transportation can be a very affordable option as compared to using taxis.

-A overview of some of the transport with the costs are:
+An overview of some of the transport costs is:

 Mode of Transport